 Absolutely nothing really.
 The law does not require that a horse be trained, and BLM adoption regulations do not require it, either - just good care.
 To provide good care, an animal needs to be able to be safely handled, at a minimum.

 Keeping a mustang as an untrained pasture ornament would be fine if you could guarantee that you will provide for the animal for its entire life, but how many people can honestly do that?
 And when the time comes that you either no longer can keep it - or no longer want to keep it - the mature untrained horse usually has no future - through no fault of its own.

 Folks, if you are thinking of adopting a Mustang - PLEASE - MAKE A COMMITMENT TO GET YOUR ANIMAL TRAINED in a timely manner.
 For most of us, that means budgeting the money to hire a trainer - or - if part of the reason for adopting is for our own growth and education - hiring someone to teach us how to train.
 (If you can't afford to get it trained, can you afford a horse at all?
 Can you provide feed, vet care, worming, vaccinations, hoof care, fencing, housing, and tack?
 Even a free horse is not cheap!)

-Most people can, if they make a commitment and put in the time, succesfully gentle a horse to the point that it is no longer terribly afraid of people.
+Most people can, if they make a commitment and put in the time, successfully gentle a horse to the point that it is no longer terribly afraid of people.
 But to become a good, reliable riding horse, the horse needs training, and training takes skill and experience.
-For most adopters, it is not a good "Do-It-Youself" Project.
+For most adopters, it is not a good "Do-It-Yourself" Project.
 Do not adopt without considering training!